Blogs are the bread and butter of orthodox

 Best practice says that you should publish regularly because it trains search engines to look for

-new content on your site at a certain time or at a certain frequency.
+new content on your site at a certain time or frequency.
 In other words, publishing

 regularly decreases the amount of time your new blogs will sit on your website unnoticed by the